Forge — ceremonies & events (prescriptive)

 - Product hat assesses against Ingot acceptance criteria (15 min).

-- Versona challenge: discipline-specific review of increment quality (15 min).
+- Versona session: discipline-specific review of increment quality (15 min).

 - Governance hat reviews evidence against Assay Gate criteria (10 min).